Rounding up your monthly bill to help others in the community

 The Operation Round-Up Board consists of five individuals who reside in REC's service territory and have a desire to help others.
 The Board evaluates each application and determines the need for the applicants.

-In the past, the Operation Round-Up Board has helped area families who had lost their home and all of its contents.
-Also, they have assisted senior citizen centers by helping purchase necessary food needed and pay for repairs to the facility.
+In the past, Operation Round-Up has helped an area family who had lost their home and all of its contents.
+Because the family was not adequately insured, the Board of Operation Round-Up approved $1,000 to help this family purchase household items and clothing.
+Also, they have assisted several senior citizen centers by helping purchase necessary food needed.

 Anyone needing additional information about this program may contact REC’s Member Services Department at 1-800-259-3504 or 756-3104, extension 238.